co360/soda-hol/README.md

 # Node.js SODA APIs on Oracle Autonomous Database

-This workshop will introduce you to the Simple Oracle Document Access (SODA) APIs on Node.js.
-The front-end will be a todo tracking app from [TodoMVC](http://todomvc.com/).
+This workshop will introduce you to the Node.js Simple Oracle Document Access (SODA) APIs and Oracle Autonomous Database.
+The front-end app will be a todo tracker from [TodoMVC](http://todomvc.com/).
 The mid-tier will be a Node.js based REST API that uses the SODA APIs included with node-oracledb (the database driver for Oracle Database) to persist data.
-For that persistance, the workshop will use Oracle's Autonomous Transaction Processing (ATP) cloud service.
+For the database, the workshop will use Oracle's Autonomous Transaction Processing (ATP) cloud service.

 ## Goals for this workshop